 The Church and Nation Committee of the Presbyterian Church of Australia is the committee which serves the whole national church and aims to help co-ordinate the work of the committees of the State churches.

-Bio Edge offers a weekly newsletter about cutting-edge bioethical issues.
+Bio Edge A weekly newsletter about cutting-edge bioethical issues.
 It is based in Australia but has a worldwide interest.
-The website is constantly updated and if you are interested in bioethics a subscription to the newsletter is essential.
+The website is constantly updated.

-The Centre for Public Christianity (CPX) is a not-for-profit media company that offers a Christian perspective on contemporary life.
-We seek to promote the public understanding of the Christian faith by engaging mainstream media and the general public with high quality and well-researched print, video and audio material about the relevance of Christianity in the 21st century.
+The Centre for Public Christianity (CPX) is a not-for-profit media company offering a Christian perspective on contemporary life.
+CPX seeks to promote the public understanding of the Christian faith by engaging mainstream media and the general public with print, video and audio material about the relevance of Christianity.

-The Centre for Christian Apologetics, Scholarship and Education (CASE) is based at New College in the University of New South Wales.
-It aims to provide Christian commentary on social, intellectual and academic issues, and engage people of all persuasions in debate and discussion concerning contemporary issues of broad interest.
-As well as the website it publishes the Case Quarterly and offer occasional seminars, conferences, and the JustInCase blog. it is not just about traditional ‘defence’ apologetics, and seeks to encourage people to consider the claims of Christianity and bring a biblical perspective to all of life.
+The Centre for Christian Apologetics, Scholarship and Education (CASE) is based at New College in the University of NSW.
+It aims to provide Christian commentary on social, intellectual and academic issues, and engage people of all persuasions in debate and discussion.
+Case also publishes the Case Quarterly and the JustInCase blog.

 The Solas Centre for Public Christianity (Solas CPC) is a media and training ministry based in Scotland.
-It is dedicated to resourcing and encouraging Christians and churches to communicate the Gospel of the Lord Jesus Christ in the public square.
-It has been developed by the inimitable David Roberston who blogs as The Wea Flea.
+It is dedicated to resourcing and encouraging Christians and churches to communicate the Gospel in the public square.
+It has been developed by David Roberston who blogs as The Wea Flea.

 Freedom for Faith is the Australian Christian legal think tank that exists to see religious freedom protected and promised in Australia.
 The Presbyterian Church of Australia is a financial supporter of this important organisation.

 Law and Religion in Australia is the blog of Neil Forster Associate Professor in Law at Newcastle University.
-He teaches an elective unit on “Law and Religion” and takes an active interest in areas the two intersect, especially in Australia.
+He teaches an elective unit on “Law and Religion” and takes an active interest in areas the two intersect.

 The Centre for Christian Living (CCL) is based at Moore Theological College in Syndey and aims to help Christians understand how the teaching of the Bible informs and shapes life.
 It works primarily by making hosting presentations by Moore College faculty which are accessible to the Christian community.